mattheww/gomill/gomill_docs/tournament_results.rst

    If :attr:`alternating` is ``True``, the following attributes are also
    available:

-   .. attribute:: b_wins
+   .. attribute:: wins_b

       Integer.
 The number of games in which Black won.

-   .. attribute:: w_wins
+   .. attribute:: wins_w

       Integer.
 The number of games in which White won.

-   .. attribute:: xb_wins
+   .. attribute:: wins_1b

       Integer.
 The number of games in which the first player won with Black.

-   .. attribute:: xw_wins
+   .. attribute:: wins_1w

       Integer.
 The number of games in which the first player won with White.

-   .. attribute:: yb_wins
+   .. attribute:: wins_2b

       Integer.
 The number of games in which the second player won with Black.

-   .. attribute:: yw_wins
+   .. attribute:: wins_2w

       Integer.
 The number of games in which the second player won with White.